-NOTE CareSource may request documentation to support medical necessity.
-Appropriate and complete documentation must be presented at the time of review to validate medical necessity l.
-Clinical Situation
+NOTE: CareSource may request documentation to support medical necessity.
+Appropriate and complete documentation must be presented at the time of review to validate medical necessity.

-- A. The member's clinical situation warrants additional testing and is medically necessary as indicated by ONE or more of the following. - 1.
-The member is receiving Intensive Outpatient Services (IOP) or Partial Hospital Services (PH or PHP sometimes known as "Day Treatment") for Substance-Related Disorder for ALL OF THE FOLLOWING: - 1.1 Member meets criteria for Substance-Related Disorder - 1.2 Testing frequency as indicated by ONE OF THE FOLLOWING: - a.
+- .
+Clinical Situation - A. The member's clinical situation warrants additional testing and is medically necessary as indicated by ONE or more of the following. - 1.
+The member is receiving Intensive Outpatient Services (IOP) or Partial Hospital Services (PH or PHP sometimes known as "Day Treatment") for Substance-Related Disorder for ALL of the following: - 1.1 Member meets criteria for Substance-Related Disorder - 1.2 Testing frequency as indicated by ONE of the following: - a.
 Testing is ordered no more frequently than weekly. - b.
-Testing required above minimum guideline thresholds as indicated by the TWO or more of the following: - (1) Poor participation in services. - (2) Collateral information from member's support network reporting recent use. - (3) Evidence of intoxication or behavior suggesting renewed use - (4) Recent deterioration in functioning (loss of job, school, active BH symptoms).
+Testing required above minimum guideline thresholds as indicated by the TWO or more of the following: - (1) Poor participation in services. - (2) Collateral information from member's support network reporting recent use. - (3) Evidence of intoxication or behavior suggesting renewed use - (4) Recent deterioration in functioning (loss of job, school, active BH symptoms). - (5) State Prescription Monitoring Program shows DEA drug prescriptions that member did not disclose.